elastic/apm-nodejs-http-client/README.md

   This config option controls the maximum size of that buffer (counted in number of objects).
 Set to `-1` for no max size (default: `50` objects)
+- `maxQueueSize` - The maximum number of buffered events (transactions, spans, errors, metricsets).
+Events are buffered when the agent can't keep up with sending them to the APM Server or if the APM server is down.
+  If the queue is full, events are rejected which means transactions, spans, etc. will be lost.
+This guards the application from consuming unbounded memory, possibly overusing CPU (spent on serializing events), and possibly crashing in case the APM server is unavailable for a long period of time.
+A lower value will decrease the heap overhead of the agent, while a higher value makes it less likely to lose events in case of a temporary spike in throughput. (default: 1024)

 Data sanitizing configuration: